JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Galactic Center Survey (GCS): Galactic Center Archaeology

 It is also likely that a few open clusters will be discovered in this field.
 There is at least one star cluster (UBC335) in the new {\it Gaia}~DR2 star cluster catalogue \citep{Castro-Ginard+Jordi+Luri+20} in the \jasmine{} GCS field.
 These cluster data would be useful for the calibration of asteroseismic ages, as proposed in an ESA M7 mission candidate, {\it HAYDN} \citep{Miglio+Ciradi+Grudhal+21}. \jasmine{} can provide a proof of concept study for {\it HAYDN} in terms of asteroseismology in dense stellar fields.

-The ages of giant stars can be obtained from follow-up spectroscopy data, mainly from [C/N] \citep{Masseron+Gilmore15,2016MNRAS.456.3655M}, which can be calibrated with their asteroseismic ages.
+The ages of giant stars can also be obtained from follow-up spectroscopic data, mainly from [C/N] \citep{Masseron+Gilmore15,2016MNRAS.456.3655M}, which can be calibrated by their asteroseismic ages.
 Machine learning techniques are often used to train a model to map the chemical abundance patterns to ages, where having the high-quality training set is crucial \cite[e.g.,][]{Ness+Hogg+Rix+16,Das+Sanders19,Mackereth+Bovy+Leung+19,Ciuca+Kawata+Miglio+21}.
-The asteroseismology information of \jasmine{} with spectroscopic follow up data will provide the unique calibration information for the inner disk red giants for future machine learning applications.
+Asteroseismology from \jasmine{} combined with spectroscopic follow up data will provide the unique calibration information for the inner disk red giants needed for future machine learning applications.